SarangVehale/D-7a_An-l-sI-2/README.md

 # Workplace Harassment Survey Analysis

+### Refer to analytics5/ for all the analytics.
+You can also access charts/ for exclusive access to all the visuals.
+Rest files provided are draft files.

 This project analyzes survey data regarding awareness and effectiveness of workplace harassment policies in the private sector.
 The data is processed and visualized, with a comprehensive report generated in HTML, PDF, and DOCX formats.
 The report includes statistical analysis, charts, and recommendations to improve workplace harassment awareness and reporting systems.

 ## Project Overview